ecluse:ecluse-core

 defaultAllowByIdentityPrecedence :: Int Source #

-Default precedence of AllowByIdentity: the top of the allow band -- an exact identity is the most explicit allow an operator can state -- yet still strictly below every deny default, so revocation and the install-script deny keep the last word.
+Default precedence of AllowByIdentity: the top of the allow band -- an exact identity is the most explicit allow an operator can state.
+It sits above DenyIfCve (the identity pin overrides an advisory deny) but still strictly below the DenyInstallTimeExecution and DenyByIdentity defaults, so the install-script deny and revocation keep the last word.

 defaultDenyInstallTimeExecutionPrecedence :: Int Source #